sampsyo/cs6120/content/blog/2020-09-11-futil-vs-fsm/index.md

 using MIR.

 FuTIL is a generic mid-level IR for accelerator generators.
-It sits in the middle of the high-level input programs that imply an abstract architecture, and the low-level Verilog programs that instantiate a concrete architecture.
+It sits in the middle of the high-level input programs that imply an abstract architecture and the low-level Verilog programs that instantiate a concrete architecture.
 By concretizing some aspects of the final architecture, while keeping others abstract, FuTIL is able to implement optimizations that can be shared across